Nell Gifford: Life

-Gifford was born in Oxford in 1973 at the John Radcliffe Hospital.
+Gifford was born in Oxford in 1973.
 Her parents were Charlotte (born Pumphrey) and Richard Peter (Rick) Stroud.
-Her father was a television director and producer and he was the second husband of her mother who had been Charlotte Bridgewater.
+Her father was a television director and producer and the second husband of her mother who had been Charlotte Bridgewater.
 Nell had three half-siblings including the designer Emma Bridgewater.
-Her mother was a key figure and she encouraged her children to have a long childhood.
+Her mother encouraged her children to have a long childhood.

-She fell in love with horses and she was educated at a convent school, before she went on to New College, Oxford.
-Her university place was put on hold for a year after her mother was in a riding accident that sent her into a coma and although she came round she never recovered.
-Nell spent a gap year at the Circus Flora based in St. Louis Missouri which had been founded in the mid-1980s.
+She fell in love with horses and was educated at a convent school, before she went on to New College, Oxford.
+Her university place was put on hold for a year after her mother was in a riding accident that sent her into a coma; although she came round she never recovered.
+Gifford spent a gap year at the Circus Flora in St. Louis Missouri, set up in the mid-1980s.
 She completed her degree in English and went to work in circuses.
-She had a hard time at one circus but she persevered and she became a ringmaster at the French Santus Circus.
-There she renewed her love of horses and hoped one day to train them to do dressage.
-Gifford write her story of being someone who works in a circus but was not born into a circus family.
+She had a hard time at one circus but she persevered and became a ringmaster at the French Santus Circus.
+Gifford wrote her story of being someone who works in a circus but was not born into a circus family.
 These people are named Jossers and her book was Josser: The Secret Life of a Circus Girl.

-In 2000 she was married to a farmer's son named Toti Gifford and they founded Giffords Circus which was based at a farm.
+In 2000 she married a farmer's son named Toti Gifford, and they set up Giffords Circus.
 The marriage ended after they had twins.